raspberrypilearning/puzzle-room/en/step_1.md

 ## Introduction

-In this project, you will create a spaceship puzzle room with a character that solves the puzzles.
+In this project, you will create a spaceship puzzle room with a character that solves puzzles.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Term**</span> description of term or interesting phrase.